 Are they barefoot?

 Barebarics is based in the EU and ships via DHL.
-To the US one pair of shoes is $12, and arrives within about a week.
+To the US one pair of shoes is $15 (it goes up as the weight & dimensions of the package goes up), and arrives within about a week.
 Returns are accepted on EU and US purchases only on new shoes within 14 days.
-That means if you live anywhere else your purchase is final sale.
-Be sure to check the Discounted Seconds section at Anya’s Shop for a deal on Barebarics!
+That means if you live anywhere else your purchase is final sale (unless you order from us at Anya’s Shop).
+And be sure to check the Discounted Seconds section at our shop for a deal on Barebarics!

 Alright, now let’s dig into the individual Barebarics models.